ed-syspertec/Virtel/docs/_build/html/_sources/manuals/virtel/Virtel458CN/connectivity_guide.rst.txt

 Local ident
     This is the VIRTEL IP address and port number which browser users must specify in order to connect to VIRTEL.
 If the port number is omitted then the default is port 80.
 See the description of the
-    “Local ident” field under the heading :ref:`“Line Parameters”,<#_bookmark13>` for more details about how to code this field.
+    “Local ident” field under the heading *line parameters* for more details about how to code this field.

 Prefix
     Terminal name prefix (see below).